 “You don’t want to heat yourself up right before bed,” Dianne Augelli of the the Center for Sleep Medicine at New York-Presbyterian/Weill Cornell Medical Center, tells Time.
 “Cooling down is a signal that tells us we’re supposed to go to sleep.
 So interrupting this process can make it harder to fall asleep.”

 As far as how long your bath should last, plan to stay in the tub for 20 minutes at a minimum for maximum sleep benefits.
-(That's what we learned recently when reporting on nine surprising things to help you sleep, one of which was taking a nighttime bath.)

 How to enhance your bath